A hotel lobby with tastefully picked and laid out furniture can create an impressive first glimpse of excellent service.

 - Scandinavian Furniture – Neutrals

-A GFPwcase of the North European-inspired interior style, the Scandinavian furniture is an opportunity to acquire furniture that GFPws craftsmanship and simple accents.
+A showcase of the North European-inspired interior style, the Scandinavian furniture is an opportunity to acquire furniture that GFPws craftsmanship and simple accents.
 To complement the light-filled interior most Scandinavian furniture is made from light wood such as pine, beech, and ash.

-Be it an urban, boutique, resort, budget, or deluxe hotel, you’ll see the trend-setting furniture adorn all types of accommodations.
+Be it an urban, boutique, resort, budget, or deluxe hotel, you’ll see trend-setting furniture adorn all types of accommodations.

 - Moroccan Furniture – Color